Daniel E. Koshland Sr.

-Daniel E. Koshland Sr. (1892–1979) was an American businessman who served as CEO of Levi Strauss & Co.
+Daniel E. Koshland Sr. (1892–1979) was an American businessman who served as the president and CEO (1955-1958) of Levi Strauss & Co.

 Biography

 Koshland was born to a Jewish family in San Francisco, the son of Marcus Koshland and Corinne Schweitzer.
 He was the grandson of Simon Koshland, one of the most successful wool merchants in San Francisco who also taught Koshland's father the trade.
 Koshland graduated from Lowell High School in San Francisco and graduated with a B.A. in Economics from the University of California, Berkeley.
 After graduation he worked as a banker in New York City and in 1917, returned to San Francisco where he attended the US Army officer training program at the Presidio.
 He was not allowed to transfer to the Intelligence Corps overseas during World War I because of his German last name and instead served at Governor's Island, New York.

 In 1922, he returned to San Francisco where he joined his brother-in-law Walter A. Haas Sr. at Levi Strauss & Co. which was at the time a small manufacturer of work clothing and a small drygoods wholesaler.
 Koshland's tenure at Levi Strauss – along with that of his brother-in-law – is widely credited with saving the company leading it through the Great Depression, racial integration at its factories, the global popularization of the Levi brand, and the creation of the Levi Strauss Foundation.
 Koshland served as CEO of Levi Strauss & Co. from 1955 to 1958.